 Together with Guy Cuthbertson, I enjoyed another collaborative venture in 2005, this time bringing together a community of poets to articulate their creative debt to Edward Thomas.
 The conference we held in Teddy Hall was attended by numerous distinguished poets from Oxford and further afield.
 In co-editing the resulting book, Branch Lines: Edward Thomas and Contemporary Poetry, my critical judgements became sharper, and my understanding of creative community strengthened.

 I've found all of my community based activities immensely rewarding.
-These led to my role as Literary Editor of the Oxford Magazine, which involves reading a wide variety of submissions from the university community and beyond.
+These led to my role as Literary Editor of the Oxford Magazine, which involved reading a wide variety of submissions from the university community and beyond.
 More recently, I've also found fulfilment in creating and running the Hall Writers' Forum: this brings together a scattered online community, enabling informal discussion as well as close feedback on writers' creative endeavours.

 Writing accessibly -- and making a scholarly edition